 Describe your goals and explain how you intend to use the outcomes.
-This allows participants to understand more about context, their roles, why you want to talk with them, what kinds of questions they might be asked so that they don't feel confused throughout the interview.
-To get interviewees to speak out, let's encourage them with reassuring phrases, like “there's no right or wrong answer, we're just interested in your thoughts”.
+This allows participants to understand more about the context, their roles, why you want to talk with them, and what kinds of questions they might be asked so that they don't feel confused throughout the interview.
+To get interviewees to speak out, let's encourage them with reassuring phrases, like “There's no right or wrong answer; we're just interested in your thoughts”.

 You can refer to the following example demonstrated by Balsamiq.